Elmer McCurdy: Background

-McCurdy was born in Washington, Maine on January 1, 1880.
-He was the son of 17-year-old Sadie McCurdy who was unmarried at the time of his birth.
+Elmer McCurdy was born in Washington, Maine, on January 1, 1880.
+He was the son of 17-year-old Sadie McCurdy, who was unmarried at the time of his birth.
 The identity of McCurdy's father is unknown; one possibility is Sadie's cousin, Charles Smith (McCurdy would later use the name "Charles Smith" as an alias).
-In order to save Sadie the embarrassment and shame of raising an illegitimate child, her brother George and his wife Helen adopted Elmer.
+In order to save Sadie the social stigma of raising an illegitimate child, her brother George and his wife Helen adopted Elmer.
 After George died of tuberculosis in 1890, Sadie and Helen moved with Elmer to Bangor, Maine.
-Sadie eventually told her son that she, not Helen, was his mother and that she was unsure of who his biological father was.
-The news disturbed McCurdy who grew resentful and became "unruly and rebellious".
-As a teenager, he began drinking heavily, a habit he would continue throughout his life.
+Sadie eventually told McCurdy the truth about his parentage, which caused McCurdy to become "unruly and rebellious".
+As a teenager, he began drinking heavily, a habit that would continue throughout his life.

-McCurdy eventually returned to Maine to live with his grandfather and became an apprentice plumber.
-He was a competent worker and lived comfortably until the economic downturn in 1898.
-McCurdy lost his job and, in August 1900, his mother died of a ruptured ulcer.
-His grandfather died of Bright's disease the following month.
-Shortly after his grandfather's death, McCurdy left Maine and began drifting around the eastern United States where he worked as a lead miner and plumber.
-He was unable to hold a job for an extended period due to his alcoholism.
-He eventually made his way to Kansas where he worked as a plumber in Cherryvale.
+McCurdy eventually moved in with his grandfather and became an apprentice plumber.
+He was a competent worker and lived comfortably until an economic downturn in 1898.
+McCurdy lost his job and, in 1900, his mother died of a ruptured ulcer and his grandfather died of Bright's disease within the span of two months.
+Shortly after his grandfather's death, McCurdy left Maine and began drifting around the eastern United States, as a lead miner and plumber.

+McCurdy was unable to hold a job for an extended period due to his alcoholism.
+He eventually made his way to Kansas, where he worked as a plumber in Cherryvale.
 McCurdy then moved to Iola, Kansas, where, in 1905, he was arrested for public intoxication.
 He then moved to Webb City, Missouri.

 In 1907, McCurdy joined the United States Army.
-Assigned to Fort Leavenworth, McCurdy was a machine gun operator and was trained to use nitroglycerin for demolition purposes (the extent of this training was likely minimal).
+Assigned to Fort Leavenworth, he operated a machine gun and was trained to use nitroglycerin for demolition purposes (the extent of this training was likely minimal).
 He was honorably discharged from the Quartermaster Corps on November 7, 1910.

-McCurdy then made his way to St. Joseph, Kansas where he met with an Army friend.
-On November 19, McCurdy and his friend were arrested for possessing burglary paraphernalia (chisels, hacksaws, funnels for nitroglycerin, gunpowder and money sacks).
-The St. Joseph Gazette reported that during their arraignment, McCurdy and his friend told the judge the tools were not intended for burglary purposes but were tools they needed to work on a foot-operated machine gun they were inventing.
+Following his discharge, McCurdy then made his way to St. Joseph, Kansas, where he met with a friend from the army.
+On November 19, both men were arrested for possessing burglary paraphernalia (chisels, hacksaws, funnels for nitroglycerin, gunpowder and money sacks).
+The St. Joseph Gazette reported that during their arraignment, McCurdy and his friend told the judge the tools were needed to work on a foot-operated machine gun they were inventing.
 In January 1911, a jury found McCurdy not guilty.
-After his release from county jail, McCurdy's short lived career as a bank and train robber began.
-His robberies were generally bungled affairs due to McCurdy's ineptitude.
+After his release from county jail, McCurdy embarked on a career in robbery.